cdrage/homeassistant-usb-tagreader/README.md

       - MQTT_PASSWORD=your-password
 ```

+**Configuration:**

-`your-mqtt-broker` is usually your home assistant instance, which is typically `homeassistant.local`.
+- `MQTT_BROKER` is usually your home assistant instance, which is typically `homeassistant.local`.
 If you use a non-standard port, you can specify an `MQTT_PORT` environment variable as well.
 You can see the full list of environment variables in the top of [mqtt_handler.py](./mqtt_handler.py).

-`your-username` and `your-password` are the credentials you use to connect to your MQTT broker.
+- `MQTT_USERNAME` and `MQTT_PASSWORD` are the credentials you use to connect to your MQTT broker.
 If you clicked the giant button above and had the Home Assistant MQTT integration install and configure the MQTT Add-on for you, the usernames and passwords that you use to log into Home Assistant will also work for the MQTT broker.

-You can use your regular user if you'd like, but [their documentation](https://github.com/home-assistant/addons/blob/5c01a323ba84e6aa534302ace0b7539d3582e65d/mosquitto/DOCS.md#how-to-use) recommends creating a dedicated user for MQTT.
+- You can use your regular user if you'd like, but [their documentation](https://github.com/home-assistant/addons/blob/5c01a323ba84e6aa534302ace0b7539d3582e65d/mosquitto/DOCS.md#how-to-use) recommends creating a dedicated user for MQTT.

 ## Usage